 Areas of Expertise: Film, media and communication studies

 Mareike works on Television Genre and Video-on-Demand.
-Her monograph on American TV Detective Genre is being published in 2015 by Palgrave.
+Her monograph on American TV Detective Genre was published in 2015 by Palgrave.

 Netflix and the Re-Invention of Television.
 Basingstoke: Palgrave MacMillan, 2018.

 American TV Detective Drama: Serial Investigations.
 Basingstoke: Palgrave Macmillan, 2015.

 Edited Collection (sole editor): Binge-watching and Contemporary Television Research.
 EUP: 2020.
 (Forthcoming).

 Book Chapter: 'Introduction' in: Binge-watching and Contemporary Television Research.
 EUP: 2020.
 (Forthcoming).

 Book Chapter: 'Transnationalising Genre: Netflix Originals and Teen Drama' in: Binge-watching and Contemporary Television Research.
 EUP: 2020.
 (Forthcoming).